doppar/docs/caching.md

 Returns: The cached value

+> Remember: Cache will not work with Eloquent collection, you need to convert the collection to array, otherwise you will face unexpected response.

 ### ### Fetch and Store Forever
 Use stashForever() when you want to cache a value indefinitely, until it is manually cleared.
 This is perfect for rarely changing or configuration-style data where expiration is unnecessary.
 ```php